Dr-Amar/Galena-Geochemistry-ML-Metallogenic-Discrimination/README.md

 ## Publication Status

-This repository accompanies the peer-reviewed manuscript:
+This repository accompanies the peer-reviewed journal article:

 **Big Data mining on galena geochemistry using machine learning algorithms:
 Implications for metallogenic discrimination**